History of the Edmonton Oilers: Dynasty years (1983–1990)

 In 1983–84, the Oilers roared through the regular season, finishing with the best record in the NHL for the first time in their history.
 They won franchise record 57 games and earning 119 points (15 points ahead of the second place Islanders).
 They scored 446 total goals, a record that still stands.
 Gretzky broke the 200 point barrier for the second time in his career; the Oilers also became the first team in NHL history to have 3 players score more than 50 goals: Gretzky (87), Kurri (54), and Anderson (52).
 Finally, Paul Coffey became the second defenceman in NHL history to score 40 goals in one season.
 He finished with 126 points.

 In the Smythe Division semi-finals, the Oilers swept the Winnipeg Jets.
 In the division finals, the Oilers faced a tougher challenge from the Calgary Flames, but ultimately prevailed in Game 7, disposing of their provincial rivals 7–4 after trailing 4–3 midway through the second period.
-After sweeping the Minnesota North Stars in the conference finals, the Oilers earned a rematch with the Islanders in the Stanley Cup Finals.
+After sweeping the Minnesota North Stars in the conference finals, the Oilers earned a rematch with the Islanders in the Stanley Cup Final.
 The Oilers split the first two games in Long Island, but then won three in a row in Edmonton to become the first former WHA team to win the Stanley Cup, as well as the first Western Canadian team to win the Cup in 59 years.
 After the series, Mark Messier was awarded the Conn Smythe Trophy as playoff MVP.

 Eight Oilers were selected to compete for Canada at the 1984 Canada Cup.
 As a result, the Oilers were not as overwhelming in the 1984–85 season as they had been in the previous year.
 The team did not push as hard in the regular season, trying to stay as fresh as possible, and Sather even took a week's vacation to Hawaii in the middle of the season.
 Still, the Oilers finished second overall in the NHL with 49 wins and 109 points, four behind the Philadelphia Flyers.
 Gretzky scored the 1,000th point of his career in only his 424th game en route to an NHL-leading 73-goal, 208-point season.
 Kurri also topped the 70-goal plateau, finishing with 71 goals and 135 points.
 Paul Coffey had his second straight 120-point season, finishing with 37 goals and 121 points.

 A close-up view of the engravings for the 1983–84 Edmonton Oilers, winners of the 1984 Stanley Cup.